Boulder Creek, California: Fire

-Fires have occurred throughout Boulder Creek's history.
+Fires have occurred throughout Boulder Creek's history as almost all of the town is within a fire hazard severity zone, making fire insurance difficult to get or expensive.

 Two conflagration-sized fires nearly destroyed downtown Boulder Creek and the nearby village of Lorenzo on July 17, 1891.

 The CZU Lightning Complex fires started on August 16, 2020 due to a severe thunderstorm that initially started several separate fires.
 Due to a change in wind conditions, these separate fires merged together and rapidly spread through nearby communities, including Boulder Creek.
 The CZU fire incident was finally contained on September 22, after destroying a number of houses but sparing the town's historic main street.

 Cityscape

 California State Route 9 enters Boulder Creek from the south at River Street, bisecting the community as the Central Avenue arterial thoroughfare, before passing by Bear Creek Road to the northeast and becoming SR 9 once again.
 Within the community core, Route 9 connects to the southern terminus of California State Route 236 with an at-grade intersection, which provides access to the northwest of the community as Big Basin Way.
 Route 236 then continues westward from Boulder Creek and into Big Basin Redwoods State Park.

 The community is divided into three geographical sections of unequal size: Village Core, South Village, and Outlying Village Areas.